thradams/cake/ownership.md

 ## Part II - Flow analysis

-The objective of flow analysis is to ensure that when an owning object goes out of scope or before its memory is overridden, it has released all of its resources.
+The objective of flow analysis is to ensure that when the lifetime of owner object ends, it must have  already released the resources it owns.
+The same when we overwrite a reference.

 Sample:

 ```c